 “Family Day serves as a great reminder that parents who spend time with their children can influence their kids’ choices simply by talking to them about their friends, their interests and the risks of drinking and using other drugs,” Vanessa Fenley, Denver Resource for Awareness and Prevention Director said.

-Research indicates that kids whose parents talk to them about abstaining from drugs and alcohol are up to 50 percent less likely to use than those kids whose parents do not talk to them about it.
+kids whose parents talk to them about abstaining from drugs and alcohol are up to 50 percent less likely to use than those kids whose parents do not talk to them about it.

 “Time spent with your families is meaningful and important, especially for kids,” Fenley said.
 “Denver RAP encourages families to eat meals together and talk about how to handle difficult situations like what to do when your child’s friends offers them alcohol or drugs.”